Tips from a local...

 -

 If this is your first time running this race or any big race, go to the Expo!
 You do not want to miss walking through all the vendors and checking out all the running stuff.
 There are very few 10K's that offer an Expo as big as this one.
+The Expo has been moved to the Charleston Area Convention Center in North Charleston.
+This is actually a good thing.
+It has better parking than downtown and its close to the airport for all of you that are flying in.

 -